rss

 Love does admit of compassion and mercy.
 Love sees society as interdependent, a one which seeks to act for the good of all and protects the most vulnerable.
 Love makes us our sisters’ and brothers’ keepers and, by the grace of God, allows salvation for all.
 I believe this is a more accurate reading of the Catholic Church’s doctrine on Salvation than some I have seen posted here before.
 Thanks also to Fr.
 Dietzen for his permission to use his work.

-Timothy E. Hogan, aged 52, is a husband, father of two, trial attorney and practicing Roman Catholic in St. Louis, Missouri.
-Mr. Hogan has done legal and political work in Jefferson City, Missouri for partisan and non-partisan social change, environmental and consumer protection groups, and had worked for consumer advocate Ralph Nader in Washington, DC and the members of the trial bar in the State of New York.
-Mr. Hogan’s current interests involve his children’s education and development, assisting in coaching his children’s sports teams and remaining a full time pioneer on the frontiers of justice in America.
+imothy E. Hogan is a trial attorney, a husband, a father of two awesome children and a practicing Roman Catholic in St. Louis, Missouri.
+Mr. Hogan has done legal and political work in Jefferson City, Missouri for partisan and non-partisan social change, environmental and consumer protection groups.
+Mr. Hogan has also worked for consumer advocate Ralph Nader in Washington, DC and the members of the trial bar in the State of New York.
+Mr. Hogan’s current interests involve remaining a full time solo practitioner pioneer on the frontiers of justice in America, a good husband and a good father to his awesome children.

 Leave a Reply